A stabilizer code model with non-invertible symmetries: Strange fractons, confinement, and non-commutative and non-Abelian fusion rules: Introduction and Summary of Results

 The primary fractonic excitations of our model are essentially connected clusters of face excitations with vanishing fluxes and in which each face shares at least one edge with another such face.
 Their immobility is rather extreme in the sense that they cannot be translated by any local operation, even accounting for an arbitrary energy cost.\footnote{In this aspect, the fractons in our model are partially similar to the elementary fractons in \cite{Yan:2018nco}.
 However, in the latter model, fracton bound states are mobile.} Furthermore, the zero flux face can be separated from the cluster only at the cost of creating other such face excitations, implying that the energy of the cluster grows linearly with the size.
 The latter is the hallmark of confinement.
 Furthermore, larger fractonic clusters are also completely immobile, but interestingly they acquire emergent internal degrees of freedom.
 Our fractons are not of type I \cite{Channon,bravyi2011topological,HaahFuVijay,Xcube}, as larger configurations of fractons do not gain even partial mobility although they gain novel internal degrees of freedom.

 Remarkably, the deconfined electric and magnetic charges change their nature in presence of fractonic configurations.
 Particularly, a magnetic monopole can exist outside a fractonic cluster although it cannot exist otherwise.
 This magnetic monopole is also locally mobile.
 However, it cannot decay to a ground state in presence of local perturbations.
-Since some excitations which are not localized cannot also decay to the ground state, our fracton model is not of type II category \cite{Haahcode,Yoshida} as well.\footnote{A stricter notion of type II class is that all the excitations of the system are completely immobile.
-Here we are employing the notion of type II class discussed in \cite{Pretko:2020cko}.} The deconfined electric charges acquire restricted mobility in presence of fractonic defects as they cannot penetrate through them without annihilating the state (similar to the case of electrons obeying the Pauli exclusion principle).
+Since some excitations which are not localized cannot also decay to the ground state, our fracton model is not of type II category \cite{Haahcode,Yoshida} as well.\footnote{A stricter notion of type II class is that all excitations of the system are completely immobile.
+Here we are employing the notion of type II class discussed in \cite{Pretko:2020cko}.} The deconfined electric charges acquire restricted mobility in the presence of fractonic defects as they cannot penetrate through them without annihilating the state (similar to the case of electrons obeying the Pauli exclusion principle).

-We show that all the physical properties of the model can be characterized by novel fusion rules, which require the zero operator for closure, and which are both non-commutative and non-Abelian.
-The construction of the fusion rules will require us to define operator equivalence classes in a novel way. {The most striking aspect of the fusion rules is that fusion products of fractonic defect superselection sectors with the identity sector can be both non-commutative and non-Abelian reflecting the fact that non-local non-invertible symmetry operators which are part of the stabilizer monoid (symmetries which leave any ground state invariant) can detect the location of fractonic defects.
+As indicated above, we show that all the physical properties of the model can be characterized by novel fusion rules, which require the zero operator for closure, and which are both non-commutative and non-Abelian.
+The construction of the fusion rules will require us to define operator equivalence classes in a novel way. {The most striking aspect of the fusion rules is that fusion products of fractonic defect superselection sectors with the identity sector can be both non-commutative and non-Abelian reflecting the fact that non-invertible symmetries generally leads to non-trivial fusion products.
 Furthermore, such non-trivial products are necessary for the fusion rules to be associative.}

+In Sec. \ref{Sec:Decon}, we discuss a variant of our model in which there exsits two novel phases.
+One in which the fractonic excitations have deconfined to create a fracton liquid phase (analogous to a spin liquid), and another in which the dual (magnetic) strings have condensed.